jyotii-thakur/Maze-solving-bot/README.md

 # Maze Solving Bot

-Simulation of Robot using Robot Operating System for solving a custom environment of Maze created in GAZEBO using wall follower algorithm.
+To simulate a Robot using Robot Operating System for solving a custom environment of Maze created in GAZEBO.

+## Algorithm used

+Wall follower (left hand rule)

+## Tools

+Ros,Gazebo

 ## Python Requirements